 Interested in applying?

-If you are interested in becoming a BMC Nephrology Editorial Board Member, and you meet the above criteria, please complete the application form below, or email your CV and cover letter to email@example.com.
+If you are interested in becoming a BMC Nephrology Editorial Board Member, and you meet the above criteria, please click here to submit your application.
 We look forward to hearing from you!